preames/public-notes/riscv/bp3-setup.rst

    sudo dd if=/home/preames/DevBoards/BananaPI/bianbu-23.10-desktop-k1-v1.0rc3-release-20240525133016.img of=/dev/sda status=progress bs=4M

+Use `gparted`, or tool of your choice, to resize the final fat32 partition to fill available space.
+If you skip this step, installing new packages will fail due to insufficient space.

 Boot It
 -------

 I plugged in a HDMI monitory, keyboard, and mouse.
 Then went through the initial setup to e.g. configure WiFi.
 After that, I switched to SSH login.

+If this step fails (i.e. hangs), go back and read the warnings on the zeroing and formatting section again.

 Initial Setup
 -------------